How to Use ssh-keygen to Generate a New SSH Key?

 OpenSSH does not support X.509 certificates.
 Tectia SSH does support them.
 X.509 certificates are widely used in larger organizations for making it easy to change host keys on a period basis while avoiding unnecessary warnings from clients.
 They also allow using strict host key checking, which means that the clients will outright refuse a connection if the host key has changed.

 OpenSSH has its own proprietary certificate format, which can be used for signing host certificates or user certificates.
 For user authentication, the lack of highly secure certificate authorities combined with the inability to audit who can access a server by inspecting the server makes us recommend against using OpenSSH certificates for user authentication.

 However, OpenSSH certificates can be very useful for server authentication and can achieve similar benefits as the standard X.509 certificates.
 However, they need their own infrastructure for certificate issuance.
-See more information on certificate authentication.

 Key Management Requires Attention